rsnikhil/Experimental_RISCV_Feature_Model/README.md

 ----------------------------------------------------------------

-The repo also contains files `Main.py` and `Constraint_Check.py` using which you can execute, like this:
+The repo also contains Python files `Main.py` and `Constraint_Check.py` using which you can execute.
+Make sure your installation has:

+- Python 3.5 or 3.6
+- The `python3-yaml` library.

+Then, you can execute like this:

         ./Main.py  RV32IMU.yaml    <optional verbosity of 1, 2, ..>